 When we were decorating the tree this weekend, I found a long-forgotten ornament hidden under some tissue paper.
 It’s so simple—just a tree cut out of sandpaper with red yarn looped through—but it made me smile because it reminded me of my earliest days as a mother.
-I can picture Andrew’s blond head bent over his work as his chubby hands attempt to cut the tree shape out of sandpaper, his blue eyes (they’re green now) looking at me quizzically, trying to figure out what this scratchy paper is.
-And then running back to his Thomas trains because he’s far too busy to sit for long making crafts with his mother.
+I can picture Andrew’s blond head bent over his work as his chubby hands attempted to cut the tree shape out of sandpaper, his blue eyes (they’re green now) looking at me quizzically as he tried to figure out why this paper was so scratchy.
+And then running back to his Thomas the Tank Engine trains because he was far too busy to sit for long making crafts with his mother.

 All you need is